fAtsteD/reporting/README.md

     -   login - user login to the account
     -   password - user password to the account
     -   issue_key_base - (optional) prefix for all issue key.
 Default empty string
+-   text-indent - indent in the beginning of line for task, type etc

 Example: